jsaussereau/Odatix/docs/content/docs/examples/counter.md

 # No parameter file: nothing is replaced in the sources
 use_parameters: No

-generate_configurations_settings:
 variables:
   width:
     type: list
     unit: bits  # only annotates the name of the run (width/16bits)
     settings:
       list: [4, 8, 16, 24, 32, 48, 64]
 {{< /code >}}

 `width` behaves exactly like a [parameter domain](/docs/configurations/param_domains/): the design is synthesized once per value, and results are labelled `width/04bits`, `width/08bits`, and so on — but the domain is **virtual**, with no directory and no file behind it.